Investment in transport infrastructure

-What is the GDP share of infrastructure investment by mode in EEA Member Countries?
+What is the GDP share of infrastructure investment by transport mode in the EEA Member Countries?

 Methodology for indicator calculation

-Data are collected by the OECD/ITF on an annual basis.
+Data are collected by the OECD's International Transport Forum on an annual basis.
 There is a two year delay in data availability.
-The data collected included information on absolute infrastructure investment (million EUR) per country for the EEA-32 for rail, road, inland waterways, maritime ports and airports.
-Unfortunately there were many data gaps and therefore the analysis has just been based on those Countries for which there was no more than 3 consecutive years of missing data, so that a more accurate picture of the trends in transport investment can be shown.
+The data collected includes information on absolute infrastructure investment (million EUR) per EEA-33 member country for rail, road, inland waterways, maritime ports and airports.
+Unfortunately, there are gaps in the data and therefore gap filling has been undertaken where required.

 Methodology for gap filling

-As described above, Countries have been deleted from the analysis where more than 3 years worth of consecutive data for any transport mode is missing.
-Where 3 years or less are missing, gap filling has been employed to ensure data completeness.
-In all cases, data from the latest year available is used as a proxy, and assumed to be the same in all consecutive missing years.
-This is in accordance with the methodology used for greenhouse gas inventories under the EU Monitoring Mechanism.
+As described above, gap filling has been employed to ensure data completeness.
+In all cases, data from the latest year available are used as a proxy and assumed to be the same in all consecutive missing years.

 EEA data references